ApryseSDK/cordova-sample/README.md

 Run the terminal command: `cordova build android`

-Then, import `CordovaSample/platforms/android` folder into Android Studio, then run the project from Android Studio using the play button.
+Then, import `CordovaSample/platforms/android` folder into Android Studio, and run the project from Android Studio using the play button.

 ## Contributing
 See [Contributing](./CONTRIBUTING.md)